-Shakespeare wrote his early plays in rhetorical phrases, elaborate metaphors, and conventional styles without any alignment with his plays’ characters or plots, making him the ultimate maestro.
+William Shakespeare’s works utilized rhetorical phrases, elaborate metaphors, and conventional styles without any alignment with his plays’ characters or plots.
+This made him the ultimate maestro.
 He was a magician in the true sense as he amalgamated traditional styles with conventional approaches in a rather innovative manner.

 ‘Romeo and Juliet’ portrays Shakespeare’s magic while most of his early plays such as Henry V, Henry VI, and Richard II were historical.
-Apart from history, he also wrote comedy as was the case with ‘A Midsummer Night’s Dream’ which depicted witty romance.
-Other Shakespeare plays include ‘Much Ado About Nothing’ – Wordplay, ‘Merchant of Venice’ – romance, ‘Twelfth Night’, ‘As You Like It’ among many others.
-Other Shakespeare plays written in the 15th century include ‘The Comedy of Errors’, ‘Titus Andronicus’, ‘The Two Gentlemen of Verona’ and ‘The Taming of the Shrew’.
+Apart from history, he also wrote comedy as was the case in‘A Midsummer Night’s Dream’ which depicted witty romance.
+Other Shakespearen plays include ‘Much Ado About Nothing’ – Wordplay, ‘Merchant of Venice’ – romance, ‘Twelfth Night’, ‘As You Like It’ among many others.
+Moreover, plays he wrote in the 15th century include ‘The Comedy of Errors’, ‘Titus Andronicus’, ‘The Two Gentlemen of Verona’ and ‘The Taming of the Shrew’.

-At Academic Paper Writers, we boast of having some of the best literature specialists in the homework help industry.
-Get the best literature writers to deliver quality essays, theses, dissertations, and term papers on Shakespeare and his work through our professional essay writing service academicpaperwriters.com!
+APWriters prides itself in having some of the best literature specialists in the homework help industry.
+You are welcome to join our esteemed clients who often get the best literature writers to deliver quality essays, theses, dissertations and term papers on Shakespeare’s works.